Digital Mobile Radio

 Functionality and coverage are constantly growing as is the ability to build a low cost home brew repeater, or personal hotspot, running the MMDVM software by Jonathon Naylor G4KLX.

-Dongles and shields for the Raspberry Pi, PC and Arduino are also able to connect into the DMR network.
-This connectivity is currently available on the BrandMeister system with Phoenix access being provided by link via the DMR+ network.
+Dongles and shields for the Raspberry Pi, PC and Arduino are also able to connect into the DMR, DSTAR, Fusion, P25 and NXDN networks.
+This connectivity is currently available on various platforms including BrandMeister with UK Phoenix access being provided by link via the DMR+ network.
 Server settings to enable access to the Phoenix network can be found at the following link: –

 To use any aspects of the network you will require an ID which is unique to you and is only available to licensed radio amateurs.